-- 2.1 The objectives of the EIA study are as follows: - (i) to describe the Project and associated works together with the requirements and environmental benefits for carrying out the Project; - (ii) to identify and describe the elements of the community and environment likely to be affected by the Project and/or likely to cause adverse impacts to the Project, including both the natural and man-made environment and the associated environmental constraints; - (iii) to identify and quantify emission sources and determine the significance of impacts on sensitive receivers and potentially affected uses; - (iv) to identify and quantify potential waste management issues and impacts arising as a result of the construction activities of the Project and to propose measures to mitigate these impacts; - (v) to identify any potential landscape and visual impacts and to propose measures to mitigate these impacts; - (vi) to identify any negative impacts on sites of cultural heritage and to propose measures to mitigate these impacts; - (vii) to propose measures / actions to avoid or minimise potential ecological impacts if any ecological impacts are identified during construction and operation of the Project; - (viii) to propose the provision of infrastructure or mitigation measures so as to minimise pollution, environmental disturbance and nuisance during construction and operation of the Project; - (ix) to investigate the feasibility, effectiveness and implications of the proposed mitigation measures; - (x) to identify, predict and evaluate the residual (i.e. after practicable mitigation) environmental impacts and the cumulative effects expected to arise during the construction and operation phases of the Project in relation to the sensitive receivers and potential affected uses; - (xi) to identify, assess and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these residual environmental impacts and cumulative effects and reduce them to acceptable levels;
+- 2.1 The objectives of the EIA study are as follows: - (i) to describe the Project and associated works together with the requirements and environmental benefits for carrying out the proposed project; - (ii) to identify and describe the elements of the community and environment likely to be affected by the Project and/or likely to cause adverse impacts to the Project, including both the natural and man-made environment and the associated environmental constraints; - (iii) to identify and quantify emission sources and determine the significance of impacts on sensitive receivers and potential affected uses; - (iv) to identify and quantify potential waste management issues and impacts arising as a result of the construction and operation activities of the Project; - (v) to identify and quantify contaminated land within any project area for development works, and to propose measures to avoid disposal in the first instance; - (vi) to identify, evaluate and address any potential ecological impacts arising from the Project including impacts on recognised sites of conservation importance, as well as flora, fauna and natural habitats; - (vii) to identify, evaluate and address any potential fisheries impacts rising from the Project; - (viii) to identify any potential landscape and visual impacts and to propose measures to mitigate these impacts;

-- (xii) to design and specify the environmental monitoring and audit requirements; - (xiii) to investigate the extent of the secondary environmental impacts that may arise from the proposed mitigation measures and to identify constraints associated with the mitigation measures recommended in the EIA study, as well as the provision of any necessary modification; and - (xiv) to identify any additional studies necessary to implement the mitigation measures or monitoring and proposals recommended in the EIA report.
+- to identify any adverse impacts on sites of cultural heritage and to propose measures to mitigate these impacts; - (x) to identify potential hazard to life impacts, and to propose mitigation measures to mitigate these impacts; - (xi) to propose the provision of infrastructure or mitigation measures so as to minimise pollution, environmental disturbance and nuisance during construction and operation of the Project; - (xii) to investigate the feasibility, effectiveness and implications of the proposed mitigation measures; - (xiii) to identify, predict and evaluate the residual (i.e. after practicable mitigation) environmental impacts and the cumulative effects expected to arise during the construction and operation phases of the project in relation to the sensitive receivers and potential affected uses; - (xiv) to identify, assesses and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these residual environmental impacts and cumulative effects and reduce them to acceptable levels; - (xv) to investigate the extent of the secondary environmental impacts that may arise from the proposed mitigation measures and to identify constraints associated with the mitigation measures recommended in the EIA study, as well as the provision of any necessary modification; - (xvi) to design and specify the environmental monitoring and audit requirements; and - (xvii) to identify any additional studies necessary to implement the mitigation measures of monitoring and proposals recommended in the EIA report.